e-money/networks/emoney-3/README.md

 ## Optional: Update git reposority
 * Finally commit new genesis using `git add -f emoney-2.export.json genesis.json && git commit -m "Add emoney-3 genesis"`

+## Migrate keyring

+Since emcli is deprecated the default location of the file based keyring has changed as well.

+You'll need to copy your keyring from ~/.emcli to ~/.emd, e.g. `cp -vR ~/.emcli/keyring-e-money/ ~/.emd/keyring-file`